aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Server Functions: DeleteContactButton

-- DeleteContactButton: bruker fetch without types, just using router.refresh since we don't have any lib here, lets call a function instead of API endpoint.
+- DeleteContactButton: Familiar? bruker fetch without types, just using router.refresh since we don't have any lib here, lets call a function instead of API endpoint.
 Add deleteContact function, showcase it can do a redirect after mutation.
 - Show its failing, legg til "use server" to turn them into endpoints!
 Works!
 Automatic serialization and type safety, hover type, show type.
 - Remove router.refresh og res.ok, this can throw on its own.
 - Back in client-side built-in confirm modal we can call deleteContact on the server like a regular function and delete the contact.
 Magical.